oakmac/phase3-react-project-requirements/README.md

   - GitHub Pages
   - Firebase hosting
   - etc

+## Final Tips

 - Remember to keep your `render` methods small.
 Compose your application using re-usable components, not copy/paste JSX.
-- Good luck and have fun with this one :)
+- Good luck and have fun with this one :) We are in the home stretch!

 [react-redux]:https://react-redux.js.org/